ctsit/move_data_to_other_event/README.md

 ## Limitations

 This module does not currently support repeating events.
-If you do use this module with a project that uses repeating events, although truck icons will appear in repeat events and repeat events will appear as valid targets for data migration, you should not attempt to migrate any data to or from a repeating event, _even if it is the only instance of this event_. **Ignoring this warning may result in a loss of data**.
+If you do use this module with a project that uses repeating events, be aware that although truck icons will appear in repeat events and repeat events will appear as valid targets for data migration, you should not attempt to migrate any data to or from a repeating event, _even if it is the first or only instance of a repeating event_. **Ignoring this warning may result in a loss of data**.

 ## Global Configuration